Charles Jourdain: Ultimate Fighting Championship

 Jourdain next faced Joshua Culibao on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
 The bout would see both fighters push the pace and employ their game plans.
 The fight would go the distance ending with a split draw result.

-Jourdain was scheduled to face Steve Garcia on March 13, 2021 at UFC Fight Night 187.
+Jourdain was scheduled to face Steve Garcia on March 13, 2021, at UFC Fight Night 187.
 On February 24, Garcia pulled out of the fight due to injury and was replaced by UFC newcomer Marcelo Rojo.
 He won the fight by technical knockout in the third round.

-Jourdain was scheduled to face Lerone Murphy on September 4, 2021 at UFC Fight Night 191.
+Jourdain was scheduled to face Lerone Murphy on September 4, 2021, at UFC Fight Night 191.
 However, Murphy was pulled from the event due to visa issues, and he was replaced by Julian Erosa.
 Jourdain lost the fight via a submission in round three.

-As the last bout of his prevailing contract, Jourdain faced Andre Ewell on December 18, 2021 at UFC Fight Night: Lewis vs. Daukaus.
+As the last bout of his prevailing contract, Jourdain faced Andre Ewell on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
 He won the bout via unanimous decision.

-As the first bout of his new four-fight contract, Jourdain is scheduled to face Ilia Topuria, replacing Movsar Evloev, on January 22, 2022 at UFC 270.